Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/concept-procedural-motion.md

 Select and configure **Position Control** and **Rotation Control** behaviors to make the Cinemachine Camera **move** and **aim** the Unity Camera according to some constraints or criteria.

-Most of the available behaviors require to [track or look at a target GameObject](#target-gameobject-tracking), while the other support target tracking depending on how you configure them.
-Also, some behaviors support user input.
+Most of the available behaviors are designed to [track or look at a target GameObject](#target-gameobject-tracking).
+Additionally, some behaviors support user input to orbit or rotate the camera.

 With these behaviors, you can:
 * Follow a target with a [fixed offset](CinemachineFollow.md), in [orbital configuration](CinemachineOrbitalFollow.md), or as a [third or first person](CinemachineThirdPersonFollow.md).